RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros-motion-server-framework.md

 git clone https://github.com/shubhamgarg1994/robot_motions_server_ros
 git clone https://github.com/shubhamgarg1994/example_motion_task_config
 ```
 All the required changes to add a new task will be done inside example motion task config folder.
-Now, we will explain how a new task can be added in this framework.
-Here, we are adding a new task “takeoff” command for PX4 flight controller. **If you are not familiar with MAVROS, PX4 offboard mode, please look at this [tutorial]**(https://akshayk07.weebly.com/offboard-control-of-pixhawk.html). <br />
+Now, we will explain how a new task can be added to this framework.
+Here, we are adding a new task for the PX4 flight controller. **If you are not familiar with MAVROS, PX4 offboard mode, please look at this [tutorial]**(https://akshayk07.weebly.com/offboard-control-of-pixhawk.html). <br />

-High level state machine is written inside the `test_action_client file.py`.
-Here, we will running a high level command “uavTakeOff” by calling SimpleActionClient Server.
+A high-level state machine is written inside the `test_action_client file.py`.
+Here, we will be running a high-level command “uavTakeOff” by calling SimpleActionClient Server.
 Below code snippet will request a new task named `uavTakeOff`. <br />
 ```
 def run(server_name):
    client = actionlib.SimpleActionClient(server_name, TaskRequestAction)